-4th level sub-folders are created based on the needs of a project and at the discretion of staff.
+4th level sub-folders are in a certain 3rd level folders and created based on the needs of a project and at the discretion of staff.
 For example, under Project/Meetings/Agency there could be 4th level with multiple agency folders.